mesonbuild/meson/docs/markdown/Reference-manual.md

 during tests.
 It should be passed as the `env` keyword argument to tests.
 It has the following methods.

-- `append(varname, value)` appends the given value to the old value of the environment variable, e.g.  `env.append('FOO', 'BAR', separator : ';')` produces `BOB;BAR` if `FOO` had the value `BOB` and plain `BAR` if the value was not defined.
+- `append(varname, value1, value2, ...)` appends the given values to the old
+  value of the environment variable, e.g.  `env.append('FOO', 'BAR', 'BAZ', separator : ';')` produces `BOB;BAR;BAZ` if `FOO` had the value `BOB` and plain `BAR;BAZ` if the value was not defined.
 If the separator is not specified explicitly, the default path separator for the host operating system will be used, i.e. ';' for Windows and ':' for UNIX/POSIX systems.

-- `prepend(varname, value)` is the same as `append` except that it writes to the beginning of the variable
+- `prepend(varname, value1, value2, ...)` is the same as `append` except that it
+  writes to the beginning of the variable

-- `set(varname, value)` sets environment variable in the first argument to the value in the second argument, e.g.
+- `set(varname, value1, value2)` sets the environment variable specified in the
-  `env.set('FOO', 'BAR')` sets envvar `FOO` to value `BAR`
+  first argument to the values in the second argument joined by the separator, e.g.  `env.set('FOO', 'BAR'),` sets envvar `FOO` to value `BAR`.
+See `append()` above for how separators work.

+**Note:** All these methods overwrite the previously-defined value(s) if called twice with the same `varname`.

 ### `external library` object